 Notes

-- If you are looking to take advantage of grilling season, you can grill the peaches!
+- Option to Grill Peaches: If you are looking to take advantage of grilling season, you can grill the peaches!
 Make sure you do not roughly chop the peaches when prepping.
 Instead, cut the peaches in half, and lightly grill them.
 Remove them from the grill and then roughly chop.
-Skip sautéing them in the first step of the recipe, and instead just add them in with the bourbon and other ingredients in step 2.
+Skip sautéing them in the first step of the recipe, and instead just add them in with the bourbon and other ingredients in step two.

-- If you want a chunkier chutney with golden, bite-sized chunks of peaches in your chutney, reserve 1/2 cup of the peaches in step 1.
+- Super chunky consistency: If you want a chunkier chutney with golden, bite-sized chunks of peaches in your chutney, reserve 1/2 cup of the peaches in step 1.
 Add the reserved peaches to the pan right before adding the cornstarch slurry in step 3.

 Nutrition

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
 If you want to reference this recipe please do so by linking directly to this post.

 I’ve never tried chutney before but this looks like the perfect place to start!
 What’s the difference between chutney vs jams/jellies?
 Looks amazing as always Cheyanne! 🙂